pangeo-data/pangeo/_sources/packages.rst.txt

 be either standard in-memory `numpy arrays <http://www.numpy.org/>`__ or `Dask arrays <http://dask.pydata.org/en/latest/array.html>`__.
-Dask arrays behave nearly identically to numpy arrays (they support the same API), but instead of storing raw data directly, they store a symbolic computational graph of operations (e.g. reading data from disk or network, performing transformations or mathematical calculations, etc.) that must be executed in order to obtain the data.
+Dask arrays behave nearly identically to numpy arrays (they support the same API), but instead of storing raw data, they store a symbolic computational graph of operations.
+An example computational graph would start by reading data from disk or network and then preform transformations or mathematical calculations.
 No operations are actually executed until actual numerical values are required, such as for making a figure.
-(This is called *lazy execution*.)
+This is called *lazy execution*.
 Dask figures out how to execute these computational graphs efficiently on different computer architectures using sophisticated techniques.
 By chaining operations on dask arrays together, researchers can symbolically